 Strategy Project Consistency California Air Resources Board Vehicle Climate Change Standards AB 1493 (Pavley) required the state to develop and adopt regulations that achieve the maximum feasible and cost- effective reduction of climate change emissions emitted by passenger vehicles and light duty trucks.
 Regulations were adopted by the ARB in September 2004.
 Consistent The trucks that deliver carryout bags to and from the Study Area retailers on public roadways would be in compliance with ARB's Tractor-Trailer GHG regulation which requires the use of aerodynamic trailers that are equipped with low rolling resistance tires in order to reduce GHG emissions.
 Diesel Anti-Idling The ARB adopted a measure to limit diesel-fueled commercial motor vehicle idling in July 2004.
 Consistent Current State law restricts diesel truck idling to five minutes or less.
 Diesel trucks operating from and making deliveries to Study Area retailers are subject to this state-wide law.
 Alternative Fuels: Biodiesel Blends ARB would develop regulations to require the use of 1 to 4% biodiesel displacement of California diesel fuel.
 Consistent The diesel vehicles that deliver carryout bags to and from the Study Area on public roadways could utilize this fuel once it is commercially available.
 Heavy-Duty Vehicle Emission Reduction Measures Increased efficiency in the design of heavy duty vehicles and an education program for the heavy duty vehicle sector.
 Consistent The heavy-duty trucks that deliver carryout bags to and from Study Area retailers on public roadways would be subject to all applicable ARB efficiency standards that are in effect at the time of vehicle manufacture.
 Achieve 75% Statewide Diversion Goal Achieving the State's 75% waste diversion mandate as established by the amendment to the Integrated Waste Management Act of 1989, (AB 341, Chesbro), will reduce climate change emissions associated with energy intensive material extraction and production as well as methane emission from landfills.
 A diversion rate of 48% has been achieved on a statewide basis.
 Therefore, a 2% additional reduction is needed.
-Consistent As of 2012, Santa Barbara County was diverting at least 75% of solid waste, thereby complying with thestandards established by AB 341.
+Consistent As of 2012, Santa Barbara County was diverting at least 75% of solid waste, thereby complying with the standards established by AB 341.
 Any disposal of carryout bags would be required to adhere to the existing standards.
-The Proposed Ordinance would also assist by promoting reusable carryout bags, thus reducing the amount of solid waste generated in the form of plastic carryout bags.
-Zero Waste - High Recycling Efforts to exceed the 75% mandate would allow for additional reductions in climate change emissions.
-Consistent As described above, Santa Barbara County currently meets the 75% goal of recycling.
-The Proposed Ordinance would assist by
+As discussed in Section 4.5 , Utilities and Service Systems, the Proposed Ordinance is expected to result in an increase in the amount of solid waste from carryout bags.
+However, The Proposed Ordinanceit would also assist by promoting reusable carryout bags, thus reducingreduce the amount of solid waste generated in the form of plastic carryout bags.
+Furthermore, the Proposed Ordinance would encourage the long-term use of reusable bags .